jeffowy/StohnCoinTest0.21/doc/dnsseed-policy.md

 3. The results may not be served with a DNS TTL of less than one minute.

-4. Any logging of DNS queries should be only that which is necessary for the operation of the service or urgent health of the Stohn network and must not be retained longer than necessary nor disclosed to any third party.
+4. Any logging of DNS queries should be only that which is necessary for the operation of the service or urgent health of the STOHN network and must not be retained longer than necessary nor disclosed to any third party.